 Our client added:

 ‘After the operation my quality of life really suffered.
 I was almost housebound because I was worried that I might have an accident and wet myself if I couldn’t get to a toilet in time.
 The pain I was in also made it difficult for me to do day-to-day things like take the children to school, go shopping or even visit friends.
-It’s only since I had the second operation in 2017 and all the help I have had from Lucy and Shoosmiths that I feel like I’m able to start getting my life back to normal.’
+It’s only since I had the second operation in 2017 and all the help I have had from Shoosmiths that I feel like I’m able to start getting my life back to normal.’